KingPcon0/Get-STALKER-IWP-Working-on-Linux/README.md

 5. Install Bottles.

+6. Before opening Bottles enter this command into your terminal so you can give permission to bottles to access your file system

+        sudo flatpak override --user --filesystem=host com.usebottles.bottles

-6. Open Bottles and go through the initial set up.
+8. Open Bottles and go through the initial set up.

-7. Once the initial set up is complete, in the top-left click the three-dot icon in the top-right of Bottles, then select “Preferences”
+9. Once the initial set up is complete, in the top-left click the three-dot icon in the top-right of Bottles, then select “Preferences”

-8. Go to “Runners” At the bottom you should see "Proton GE".
+10. Go to “Runners” At the bottom you should see "Proton GE".

-9. Click “Download & Install” to install Proton 10-17.
+11. Click “Download & Install” to install Proton 10-17.

     8a.
 As of the time of writing this , the latest Proton build is 10-17.

-10. In the top-left of Bottles, click the “+” icon to create a new bottle.
+12. In the top-left of Bottles, click the “+” icon to create a new bottle.

-11. Name this bottle “Games” as you can use this for more games than just IWP.
+13. Name this bottle “Games” as you can use this for more games than just IWP.

 ## Setting Up the Bottle